 To assist with correcting this issue, please follow our guide on using MX records:

 Similar to MX records, the most common WWW errors are related to the records pointed to the wrong place.
-This will unfortunately not display an error when doing a DNS check, and you will have to manually check to see that your IP is correct.
+Unfortunately, this will not display an error when doing a DNS check, and you will have to manually check to see that your IP is correct.

-There should be an A record for your domain name, and a CNAME for your WWW subdomain that points to your domain name.
+There should be an A record for your domain name and a CNAME for your WWW subdomain pointing to your domain name.
 This way, both your domain and WWW subdomain resolve to the same IP address.
 Make sure that your IP address points to the IP address that shows in the server information inside of your cPanel: